andrtell/registry-vm/README.md

 ## Domain

-This repo assumes you have setup a domain with a wildcard sub-domain (see [Traefik VM](https://github.omc/andrtell/traefik-vm)).
+This repo assumes you have setup a domain with a wildcard sub-domain.
+See [Traefik VM](https://github.omc/andrtell/traefik-vm).

 *Before you continue*

-Pick a sub-domain for your registry (e.g. `registry.example.com`).
-There is no need to add a separate sub-domain to your DNS when using wild-card subdomains.
+Choose a sub-domain for your registry (e.g. `registry.example.com`).

+There is no need to add a separate sub-domain to your DNS when using a wild-card subdomain.

 ## Local setup